30th Rifle Division

 The 30th Rifle Division was an infantry division of the Soviet Union, formed three times.
 The final full name of its first formation was the 30th Rifle Irkutsk Order of Lenin, three Orders of the Red Banner, Order of the Red Banner of Labour Division of the name of the Supreme Soviet of the RSFSR.
-After being redesignated the 55th Guards Rifle Division in December 1942, the Second Formation of the division was recreated at Rossosh in April 1943.
+After being redesignated the 55th Guards Rifle Division in December 1942, the division was reformed in Rossosh in April 1943.
 The division was formed a third time in 1955.

 History

-Formed in October 1918 by the merger of the 3rd and 4th infantry divisions of the Ural as the 4th Ural Infantry Division, in November 1918 the division was renamed the 30th Rifle Division.
-Two senior Soviet military leaders served with the division in its early years;
+Russian Civil War

+At the request of the Revolutionary Military Council of the 3rd Army, the 4th Ural Rifle Division was formed on 23 September 1918.
+In accordance with the Order to the Troops of the 3rd Army of the Eastern Front No. 038, dated 30 October 1918, the 3rd Ural Rifle Division was incorporated into the 4th Ural Rifle Division.
+By the Order to the Troops of the 3rd Army of the Eastern Front No. 048, dated 11 November 1918, the 4th Ural was renamed the 30th Rifle Division.

-Vasily Konstantinovich Blucher, later famous for his commands in the Far East, commanded the division from 22 September 1918 to 15 January 1919, and Konstantin Rokossovsky, later Marshal of the Soviet Union, commanded one of the division's regiments in 1919–1920.
+Two senior Soviet military leaders served with the division in its early years: Vasily Konstantinovich Blucher, later famous for his command in the Far East, commanded the division from 22 September 1918 to 15 January 1919; and Konstantin Rokossovsky, later Marshal of the Soviet Union, commanded one of the division's regiments in 1919–1920.
 In 1939, based on 30th Rifle Division units, the 132nd Rifle Division and 176th Rifle Division were created.
 Subsequently, the division was reformed as the 30th Mountain Rifle Division and began World War II under this name.
 The division was renamed the 30th Rifle Division on 25 August 1941.